Click the arrow on the image below to hear the past~

 "When (I) was a little boy I have crossed (the covered bridge) and fished in the Ackley Creek - Crick - near, and under it.

-All this from a wooden bridge that should have been torn down nearly 80 years ago.
+All this from a wooden bridge that should have been torn down over 80 years ago.

 Thank God it wasn't, for it is one of the most picturesque areas of Greenfield Village.

-I would like to take a moment to thank Mark Ackley, a direct descendent of Joshua Ackley, for providing the old original photos of the bridge and of the Ackley family.
+I would like to take a moment to thank Mark Ackley, a direct descendant of the Ackley's that built this wonderful vestige of 19th century Americana, for providing the old original photos of the bridge and of the Ackley family.

 Please click HERE to go to the Ackley Family website.
 There is some very important information about how the family is trying to save the historic homestead, which was built in 1840 by Joshua Ackley and once stood in easy sight of the bridge.

-All color photos here were taken by me inside Greenfield Village.
+All color photos here were taken by me (or my wife) inside Greenfield Village.